JulianOstmo/connect-4-a-team/docs/BACKLOG.md

 AND they choose same column
 AND place their disc on the grid
 AND then the turn alternates to Player 1
-AND the game displays that 'Player 1 has a turn'
 ```

 ### UAT2.3 - Player 1 takes their turn and places their disc on a full column ⚠